Aug 262019

 Advantages

-• It allows to control a remote device.
+• It allows controlling a remote device.
 It is not necessary to be near the device to make it work.

 • Change contacts easily.